Custer declared Chicago Xfinity Series winner with race called off before halfway

 — NASCAR on NBC (@NASCARonNBC) July 1, 2023

-The race was paused Saturday night due to the ongoing threat of lightning and scheduled to resume at 10 a.m. local time this morning.
+The race was paused Saturday night due to the ongoing threat of lightning and slated to resume at 10 a.m. local time this morning.
 However, heavy and persistent rain left extensive areas of standing water around the track, and after several attempts to push the restart time back while jet dryers worked to clear the track surface, the race was called off.
 RACER understands that Monday was available as a last-resort option, but that NASCAR elected not to push the race back by another day in order to minimize disruption to the city.

 “With standing water and flooding a significant issue at the race track and throughout the city, there was no option to return to racing prior to shifting to NASCAR Cup Series race preparations,” read a statement issued by the series.